-Chapter 4: Testing to Confirm You Have Emphysema
+Chapter 4: Testing to Confirm You Have Severe Emphysema

-Your doctor will carry out a number of tests to confirm that you have emphysema with hyperinflation and to determine if Zephyr® Valves may help you.
+Your doctor will carry out a number of tests to confirm that you have severe emphysema with hyperinflation and to determine if endobronchial valves may help you.
 You may already be familiar with some of these tests, but some may be new.

 Please refer to the table below for information regarding each of the tests and their purpose.
-Completion of all required tests can take between 1-8 weeks depending on availability at your treating center.
+Completion of all required tests can take between 1-8 weeks depending on availability.

 The below values are guidelines.
 The final clinical decision about whether you are a good candidate for this procedure will be made by your treating physician.

-TESTS DESCRIPTION OF TEST TYPICAL VALUES TO QUALIFY FOR ZEPHYR VALVES Spirometry Measures how your lungs work, then your values are compared to normal values based on height, gender, and age $FEV_1 = 15\%$ to 45% of predicted Body Plethysmography Determines how much air is trapped in your lungs from emphysema Residual Volume $\ge$ 175% Predicted Heterogeneous Residual Volume $\ge$ 200% Predicted Homogeneous Total Lung Capacity $>$ 100% predicted High Resolution CT Scan Determines disease severity and air volume by lobe Also evaluates fissure anatomy that separates the lobes from each other (for collateral ventilation) Provides information on the degree of damage to different parts of the lung and information on fissure completeness to help target where to place Zephyr Valves Perfusion Scan Looks at which parts of your lung receive the most air and blood circulation Helps to target areas of the lungs that are not functioning as well as others as good targets for treatment 6-Minute Walk Test Measures how much your emphysema affects your ability to exercise 100 to 500 Meters (Heterogeneous Emphysema) 150 to 500 Meters (Homogeneous Emphysema) Arterial Blood Gas (ABG) Measures the amount of oxygen and carbon dioxide in your blood PaC02 < 50 mm Hg $Pa02 > 45 mm Hg$ Echocardiogram Measures your heart and lung function Left Ventricular Ejection Fraction LVRF > 45% sPAP < 45 mm
+TESTS DESCRIPTION OF TEST TYPICAL VALUES TO QUALIFY FOR ENDOBRONCHIAL VALVES Spirometry Measures how your lungs work, then your values are compared to normal values based on height, gender, and age $FEV_1 = 15\%$ to 45% of predicted Body Plethysmography Determines how much air is trapped in your lungs from emphysema Residual Volume $\ge$ 175% Predicted Heterogeneous Residual Volume $\ge$ 200% Predicted Homogeneous Total Lung Capacity $>$ 100% predicted High Resolution CT Scan Determines disease severity and air volume by lobe Also evaluates fissure anatomy that separates the lobes from each other (for collateral ventilation) Provides information on the degree of damage to different parts of the lung and information on fissure completeness to help target where to place Endobronchial Valves

+TESTS DESCRIPTION OF TEST TYPICAL VALUES TO QUALIFY FOR ENDOBRONCHIAL VALVES Perfusion Scan Looks at which parts of your lung receive the most air and blood circulation Helps to target areas of the lungs that are not functioning as well as others as good targets for treatment 6-Minute Walk Test Measures how much your emphysema affects your ability to exercise 100 to 500 Metres (Heterogeneous Emphysema) 150 to 500 Metres (Homogeneous Emphysema) Arterial Blood Gas (ABG) Measures the amount of oxygen and carbon dioxide in your blood $PaCO_2 < 50 mm Hg$ $PaO_2 > 45 mm Hg$ Echocardiogram Measures your heart and lung function Left Ventricular Ejection Fraction LVRF $> 45\%$ sPAP $< 45$ mm

-Diagnostic Tests to Confirm if Zephyr® Valves May Help You
+Diagnostic Tests to Confirm if Endobronchial Valves May Help You

-High-Resolution Computed Tomography (HRCT) Scan - This a special x-ray procedure that takes very thin slice images of your lungs to create a computer generated 3D image, which is used by your doctor to evaluate the condition of your lungs.
+High-Resolution Computed Tomography (HRCT) Scan - This a special X-ray procedure that takes very thin slice images of your lungs to create a computer generated 3D image, which is used by your doctor to evaluate the condition of your lungs.
 You may have a previous CT scan.
 However, if the previous scan did not include a sufficient number of images, you may be required to have a new CT scan.

-Your doctor will send your HRCT scan to be evaluated through a special software called StratX® Lung Analysis Platform and will receive a report that has important information about your lung disease that will tell them:
+Your doctor will send your HRCT scan to be evaluated through a special software and will receive a report that has important information about your lung disease that will tell them: